Fair division: Procedures

 It is assumed the aim of each player is to maximize the minimum amount they might get, or in other words, to achieve the maximin.

 Procedures can be divided into discrete vs. continuous procedures.
 A discrete procedure would for instance only involve one person at a time cutting or marking a cake.
 Continuous procedures involve things like one player moving a knife and the other saying "stop".
 Another type of continuous procedure involves a person assigning a value to every part of the cake.

-For a list of fair division procedures, see :Category:Fair division protocols.

 No finite protocol (even if unbounded) can guarantee an envy-free division of a cake among three or more players, if each player is to receive a single connected piece.
 However, this result applies only to the model presented in that work and not for cases where, for example, a mediator has full information of the players' valuation functions and proposes a division based on this information.

 Extensions

+The research in fair division can be seen as an extension of this procedure to various more complex settings.

-Recently, the model of fair division has been extended from individual agents to families (pre-determined groups) of agents.
-See Fair division among groups.
+Recently, the model of fair division has been extended from individual agents to families (pre-determined groups) of agents with fair division among groups.

 History

 According to Sol Garfunkel, the cake-cutting problem had been one of the most important open problems in 20th century mathematics, when the most important variant of the problem was finally solved with the Brams-Taylor procedure by Steven Brams and Alan Taylor in 1995.

 Divide and choose's origins are undocumented.
 The related activities of bargaining and barter are also ancient.
 Negotiations involving more than two people are also quite common, the Potsdam Conference is a notable recent example.

 The theory of fair division dates back only to the end of the second world war.
 It was devised by a group of Polish mathematicians, Hugo Steinhaus, Bronisław Knaster and Stefan Banach, who used to meet in the Scottish Café in Lvov (then in Poland).
 A proportional (fair division) division for any number of players called 'last-diminisher' was devised in 1944.
-This was attributed to Banach and Knaster by Steinhaus when he made the problem public for the first time at a meeting of the Econometric Society in Washington D.C. on 17 September 1947.
+This was attributed to Banach and Knaster by Steinhaus when he made the problem public for the first time at a meeting of the Econometric Society in Washington, D.C., on 17 September 1947.
 At that meeting he also proposed the problem of finding the smallest number of cuts necessary for such divisions.